grinnell-cs/csc151-images/_eboards/eboard20-1.md

 * Welcome back from break!
 * Someone cleaned up our room.
 Let's try to keep it clean.
 * Since you can't talk to people during the SoLA, I brought you ducks.
+* Today's lab is mostly thinking and tracing rather than programming.
 * A member of one section of 151 has severe peanut/nut allergies.
 If you eat food in the class, please don't eat food with peanuts/nuts.
   Even the leftover scent affects them.